 As I think that it is imperative to build a clearly defined investment philosophy that you can really trust and believe in (the exact concepts it embraces are secondary as long as they are solidly evidence-based), I first want to point to and comment on several valuable resources from practitioners that are founded in academic research.
 These approaches form a major part of today´s investment landscape.

-1 Passive buy and hold- index investors for example Index Fund Advisors.
+1 Earning Risk Premia – Passive buy and hold- index investors for example Index Fund Advisors.

 Passive investors think it is impossible to actively manage your portfolio allocation with success, apart from periodic rebalancing.
 This is based on Eugene Fama´s Efficient Markets Hypothesis (EMH) and related theories from the 1950´s to 70´s which they adhere to religiously.
 They often do employ factors from the original Fama five- factor model – which in practice does mean using a form of active market timing to me (for example using a value factor means buying stocks at a time when they are cheap).
-As my own ideas embrace contrary views to the buy and hold approach as, I see this investment philosophy as quite restricting and narrow minded, but you have to be aware that this is still a prevalent conviction in the investment industry.
+My own ideas embrace contrary views to the buy and hold approach, as I see this investment philosophy as quite restrictive and narrow minded, but you have to be aware that this is still prevalent in the investment industry.
 Valuable insights from this investment philosophy are:

 - Emotion- based investing is to be avoided; disciplined, evidence- based, quantitative investing to be embraced.
 The most significant problem for active investors is not relying on empirical evidence in selecting investments.

 - Qualitative stock picking is a fools game.